jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

 [Repealed]

 ### 79 Certain other Acts unaffected
-Nothing in this Act shall affect the Manapouri - Te Anau Development Act 1963 or the Mount Egmont Vesting Act 1978.
+Nothing in this Act shall affect the Manapouri - Te Anau Development Act 1963.

 ### 80 Amendments, repeals, and revocations
 (1) The enactments specified in Schedule 1 are hereby amended in the manner indicated in that schedule.